wuciawe/wuciawe.github.io/_posts/2016-06-09-notes-on-collaborative-filtering.md

 ### Neighborhood models

+Here I will introduce two kinds of neighborhood models: user to user / item to item models, and content based models.

+#### user to user / item to item

 This sort of algorithms are based on the assumption that users with similar rating behaviour are more likely to rate the same score on a certain item, or similar items will have similar ratings on the other side, where the former one is called the user-oriented approach and the latter one is called